MicrosoftDocs/azure-docs/articles/active-directory/governance/entitlement-management-scenarios.md

 > This preview version is provided without a service level agreement, and it's not recommended for production workloads.
 Certain features might not be supported or might have constrained capabilities.
 > For more information, see [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).

 There are several ways that you can configure entitlement management for your organization.
-However, if you're just getting started, it's helpful to understand the common scenarios for administrators, approvers, and requestors.
+However, if you're just getting started, it's helpful to understand the common scenarios for administrators, catalog owners, access package managers, approvers, and requestors.

 ## Overview